| The Inside

 the conversation with a sarcastic tone.
 "You are the first

 people from Chubu Electric I have ever met."
+Dr. Mogi is the person

 who pointed out the danger of the Great Tokai Earthquake in